davefutyan/CHEOPSim_web/README.md

 # CHEOPSim_web

 This package provides a web interface which can be used to generate configuration files for the CHEOPS simulator [CHEOPSim](https://github.com/davefutyan/CHEOPSim).
+The configuration files should be put in the directory from which the runCHEOPSim executable is executed.

 The interface can be previewed via the [index.html](https://htmlpreview.github.io/?https://github.com/davefutyan/CHEOPSim_web/blob/main/index.html) file.
 Using it to generate a configuration file requires an installation of Apache Tomcat.